crd150/crd150.github.io/lab1.md

 nycdf <- as.data.frame(flights)
 ```

-The first difference between data frames and tibbles is how the dataset "looks."
+The first difference between regular data frames and tibbles is how the dataset "looks."
 Tibbles have a refined print method that shows only the first 10 rows, and only the columns that fit on the screen.
 In addition, each column reports its name and type.

 ```r